edisonxiang/perf/docs/proposals/perf.md

   Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

 As the result of the pod startup time, we can evaluate scalability of KubeEdge Edge Nodes.
-Measure the capacity of Edge Nodes can be supported by KubeEdge Cloud Part.
+Measure how many Edge Nodes can be handled by KubeEdge Cloud Part.
+Measure how many pods can be handled per Edge Node.

 <img src="../images/perf/perf-multi-edgenodes.png">

 The following deployment types of KubeEdge Edge Nodes can be used for test: